bobylito/VisualPathExploration/FileFormat.md

 ID  TYPE

+The columns are tab-separated.

 #### Text bound
-The format of each line follows the following pattern:
+The format of each line follows the following pattern (separated by tabs):

 ID  TYPE    CSTART  CEND    SURFACE[|Extra Info]*